 Some allergies may lead to the development of ear pain.
-Many cause congestion or irritation in the nose and sinuses, which connect to the ears.
-This can cause increased pressure or fluid buildup in the ears.
+This may be due to increased pressure or fluid buildup from congestion or irritation in the sinuses, which connect to the ears.

 In these cases, people can usually treat ear pain and infections by addressing their allergies.